John Allis: Biography

 Allis returned home to complete his Princeton degree.
 In the fall of his senior year, he participated in the 1964 Olympics in Tokyo, the first of three Games he competed in.
 After placing fourth in trials in Central Park, he was selected for the men's individual road race, but was under academic probation and the school almost declined to allow him to attend.
 However, somebody pointed out to the administration that Harvard and Yale each had two Olympians that year and that, without Allis, Princeton would have had only one (Bill Bradley).
 Allis produced the best American result in the event that year, 70th out of 126 riders.
 In the spring of 1965, he placed second in the national collegiate road championship.
 Allis also raced in the team time trial in the 1968 Olympics in Mexico City and the road race at the 1972 Olympics in Munich, where he took 63rd.
 In 2005, Allis said that his failure to gain success at the Olympics was the biggest disappointment of his career.

-After a brief stint in the Army, Allis shone in American racing in the early 1970s, organizing along with Dave Chauner the Raleigh team that dominated American racing, and winning the national road championship in 1974, which he won by applying brutal tactics against the newcomer Tommy Officer, the 175 mi Quebec-Montreal race in 1973, and two runnings of the Mount Washington Hill Climb.
+After a brief stint in the Army, Allis shone in American racing in the early 1970s, organizing along with Dave Chauner the Raleigh team that dominated American racing, and winning the national road championship in 1974, which he won by applying brutal tactics against the newcomer Tommy Officer, the 175 mi Quebec-Montreal race in 1973, and two runnings of the Mount Washington Auto Road Bicycle Hillclimb.
 He retired from national competition in 1976.